 A virtual collection of rare and old books held in Ca' Foscari libraries and archives in Venice, which represents the core of the present important libraries collections that support research and teaching and which have been greatly enhanced over the years by bequests and donations of the university faculty and students.

-The collection consists of 41 handwritten letters sent to Domenico Turazza and 6 letters he wrote in reply.
+41 handwritten letters sent to Domenico Turazza and 6 letters he wrote in reply.
 Most of the letters concern work on the Tiber River between 1875 and 1876; they also deal with the issue of Rome’s seaport and the use of draining pumps in the reclamation works.

 Collection of pictures, letters, manuscripts, abstracts, leaflets, posters, by and about Enrico Bernardi, preserved at Enrico Bernardi Museum of Machines, University of Padua.

-A collection formed by scientific and working papers of Fabio Metelli (1907–1987), director of Psychology Institute of the University of Padua and key figure in the history of Italian experimental Psychology.
+Scientific and working papers of Fabio Metelli (1907–1987), director of Psychology Institute of the University of Padua and key figure in the history of Italian experimental Psychology.
 It consists of about 6000 documents concerning especially perception and perceptual transparency.